 Certain regions will have regulations about how and where specific types of data can be stored.
 “For example, Singapore requires all financial data be physically housed in Singapore.”
-And, in May 2018, the GDPR comes into effective, which means any firm that controls or handles data on EU citizens will need to be able to identify and report on the occurrence of a data breach.
+And, in May 2018, the GDPR comes into effect, which means any firm that controls or handles data on EU citizens will need to be able to identify and report on the occurrence of a data breach.

 How can you comply with this kind of regional, national and international regulation if you can’t control where your data sits?

 As multinational organizations will invariably have a requirement to manage and control the data residency associated with their files, selecting the right cloud-based sharing platform is essential.
 Without the ability to specify where data resides, down to the individual level, they can’t prove that data is effectively under control.

 Workshare recently released a data residency solution.
 The solution allows customers to set up multiple data stores under the same domain and assign their users to a particular data store.
 So, when a user creates a folder, group or deal in Workshare, all files will be uploaded to the user's assigned data store.